Sbenziane/Gesture-Based-Assignment/README.md

 + **static/js/timer.js** - This file controls the starting, updating, and stopping of the game's timer, including timer formatting.
 + **static/js/tutorial.js** - When the user makes a double-tap gesture, the `index.html` file will call a method in the `tutorial.js` file to open or close the tutorial pop-up, depending on if the pop-up is already open or not.
 The file also sets the content of the pop-up.

-**Backend**
+**Back-End**
-The backend of our application consists of only one simple Python file, `connect.py`.
+The back-end of our application consists of only one simple Python file, `connect.py`.
 This file is responsible for passing data to and from the MongoDB *leaderboard* document.
 The file first checks to see if the application is being run in development or production mode, and configures variables related to MongoDB configuration accordingly.
 There are five methods in this file, three of which are related to routes called by the `index.html` file.

 + **index()**, related to http://buzzwire.herokuapp.com/.
 This method simply returns the index.html file.